 A family of enophiles, the Fullertons can trace their love of wine to Eric, who was first introduced to wine growing and production during his teenage years when he worked as a cellar hand in Germany (a story in and of itself).
 A few years later, his best friend in Denmark inherited an impressive cellar of Bordeaux and Burgundy wines.
 Together, they sought younger bottlings of the cellared wines, and held vertical tastings.
 Their interest in wine grew, and they began traveling throughout France discovering new producers to fuel their expanding passion.

 When Eric and Susanne met in Stockholm, it did not take long for Susanne to fall in love with Eric and the wines he respected.
 Marriage soon followed, and they continued tasting, savoring, and cellaring wine.

-Great wine requires great fruit.
-Growing high-quality grapes demands that we care for the soil in which the vines grow.
-Grapes, more than any other crop, convey the characteristics and health of their site.
-It is widely known that the best wines come from grapes grown in well-drained soils.
-Grape growers and winemakers are becoming increasingly aware of the devastating effects of synthetic fertilizers and herbicides on the structure, drainage, infiltration, and overall health of the soil.
-At Fullerton Wines, our pursuit of great wine guides us to organic and biodynamic farming methods because of its ability to build up healthy soils while also sequestering carbon into the soil (thereby helping to mitigate climate change).
-Through these methods, we improve the aggregate stability, drainage, water-holding capacity, and infiltration of the soils.
-We also reduce erosion and nutrient leaching.
+At Fullerton Wines, the pursuit of great wine guides them to organic and biodynamic farming methods because of its ability to build up healthy soils while also sequestering carbon into the soil (thereby helping to mitigate climate change).
+Through these methods, they improve the aggregate stability, drainage, water-holding capacity, and infiltration of the soils.
+They also reduce erosion and nutrient leaching.